stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 > Consider using [Renovate](https://www.mend.io/renovate/) to manage updates for Copier templates that do not require
 > any responses.

-You can use any automation tools that you wish to update templates that require responses.
+You can call the command-line tool with any automation tools that you wish, or use the Python library.
 You may decide to use different approaches for different templates, or depending on whether the update is a minor version or a major version change that could introduce breaking changes.

 Copier accepts responses [from the command-line](https://copier.readthedocs.io/en/stable/configuring/#data) and from [YAML data files](https://copier.readthedocs.io/en/stable/configuring/#data_file).
 If you think that it is safe to use